mpdevelops/react-colors/README.md

 ## About

 React Colors is a color palette/selector.
 Users can pick a color from a variety of predefined palettes, manipulate the shade, and copy the HEX/RGB/RGBA code of the selected color to their clipboard.
 Users can also create and delete their own custom color palettes.
+Drag and drop functionality used for rearranging colors in custom palettes.

 ## TODO